-How Eye Tracking Can Help You With Website Optimization in 2020
+How Eye Tracking Can Help You With Website Optimization?

 Eye tracking enables business owners and marketers to understand user interaction with their websites and landing pages.
-They can draw a lot of startling insights by using eye tracking with heat maps, and strategize the design of your landing pages.
+You can draw a lot of startling insights by using eye tracking with heatmaps and strategizing the design of your landing pages.

 Are you struggling to meet the desired business goals and want to consider eye tracking to peep into your user’s mind to uncover why?
 If yes, please read on.

 Eye tracking is the process of measuring and analyzing patterns of visual attention of your prospects when they land on your website.
 Fixation of eye movements is the typical metric of an eye-tracking system.
 When collated over some time, the data can provide you with crucial insights, such as where on a web page or other pieces of digital content a visitor has looked at and paid most of their attention.
 Analytical tools like heatmaps serve very handily when it comes to mapping eye movements.

 What eye tracking can do to your website design?